delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 2020 dominated the landscape of the top 1000 posts of all time in R/Careerguidance.
 In fact, we have that a whopping 547 of the posts in the Top 1000 list (so the majority by many standards) were from 2020!
 Only 383 were from 2019, 67 were from 2018, and 3 were from 2017.
 2016 saw no share in the Top 1000.

-This figure illustrates this disparity in popularity of the posts between years:
+This figure (Figure 1) illustrates this disparity in popularity of the posts between years:

 ![2020 Outperforms in Subreddit](img/fig_1.png)